 Vessels participating in the Canadian fishery are primarily salmon troll vessels and most are between 11 and 18 m in length.
-Fishing effort by these vessels occurs primarily within the Canadian and United States EEZs from the southern Oregon to the northern tip of Vancouver Island.
-Several vessels greater than 18 m in length are able to access offshore waters and remain at sea for several months.
+Fishing effort by these vessels occurs mainly within the Canadian and United States EEZs from the southern Oregon to the northern tip of Vancouver Island.
+Several vessels greater than 18 m in length are able to access offshore waters and remain at-sea for several months.

-Fishing activity is dependent on price, ocean and weather conditions, availability of albacore, strength of other fisheries (particularly the salmon fishery) and fuel costs.
-Effort in the coastal fishery normally peaks in August and September, after the salmon troll season has wound down.
-High fuel prices coupled with an apparent increase in the availability albacore closer to North America and uncertainty concerning conditions in the mid- Pacific were probably factors in the contraction of the operational area that began in the 2000s.
+Fishing activity is dependent on market, ocean and weather conditions, availability of albacore, strength of other fisheries (particularly the domestic salmon fishery) and fuel costs.
+Effort in the coastal fishery normally peaks in August and September, after the Canadian salmon troll fishing season has wound down.
+High fuel prices coupled with an apparent increase in the availability of albacore closer to North America, and uncertain weather conditions in the mid-Pacific were likely factors contributing to the contraction of the operational area of the Canadian albacore fishery that began in the 2000s.

-The main factor affecting the operation of the Canadian albacore troll fishery are the terms of the fishing regime in the bilateral Canada-United States Albacore Treaty.
-This fishing regime limited the number of Canadian vessels in US waters to 45 between June 15 and September 15 annually.
-The limited vessel entry and pandemic impact have led to an increased emphasis on fishery operations in Canadian waters.
-Catch and effort primarily occurred in the Canadian EEZ (71% of the catch and 77% of the effort) in 2020.
+One of the main factors affecting the operation of the current Canadian albacore troll fishery are the terms of the fishing regime set out in the Canada-United States Albacore Tuna Treaty.
+The catch and effort in 2023 primarily occurred in the Canadian EEZ (approximately 87.6% of the catch and 88.1% of the effort).